What is this? What was MSNBC reporting on here?

 HAZLETT: There have been people who have e-mailed me to say, to point out that this area right here [gestures to her own outer ankle] is horrifically flawed….

 And then the doctor asked the personal trainer whether there is “credibility to this in the workout world…”

-The best quote of the segment, though, came courtesy of the plastic surgeon on the panel who, despite Snyderman’s repeated invitations to use the segment to overtly recruit be-cankled clients (he was more subtle), observed that some cankles cases are actually not correctable, that “some people, like my Russian forebearers, are just built like bulls.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+The best quote of the segment, though, came courtesy of the plastic surgeon on the panel who, despite Snyderman’s repeated invitations to use the segment to overtly recruit be-cankled clients (he was more subtle), observed that some cankles cases are actually not correctable, that “some people, like my Russian forebearers, are just built like bulls.”Liz Cox Barrett is a writer at CJR.